endritbeqa/Deep-Surrogate-RANS-Models/README.md

 4. **Diffusion FactFormer(FactFormer):** FactFormer encoder with a CNN or MLP decoder using diffusion process.

 ## Installation
-Create a pip virtual environment and install the packages in the requirements.txt file.
+Create a virtual environment and install the packages in the requirements.txt file. `Python3.9` is required.
 ```shell
 python3 -m venv venv
 source venv/bin/activate